Gamekyo : Blog : Dokkan Battle

 Salut tout le monde,

-Aujourd'hui je vous propose une multi invocation sur le portail spécial Noël disponible sur la version japonaise
+Aujourd'hui je vous propose les invocation sur le portail spécial Noël avec un SSR garantie

 Bon visionnage